 If a referee attacks a player physically, the captains have the right to stop the game.
 In such case, the game shall be replayed.
 A report should be sent to the Referee Coordinator.

-Referees may be asked to appear before ASL committees at any time to explain their reports or to testify in appeals and disciplinary hearings.
+Referees may be asked to appear before FUSAAL committees at any time to explain their reports or to testify in appeals and disciplinary hearings.

 The referee shall have the authority to stop or suspend play in any match when the referee deems it necessary due to spectator interference, and to request that the individual(s) creating the disturbance immediately leave the playing area to a minimum of 100 yards from the field.
 Said individuals shall remain silent for the remainder of the match.
 Failure of any individual ejected by the referees request to leave shall result in the referee terminating the game.
 Any such incident shall be reported by the referee immediately to the Referee Coordinator.
 Action resulting from such termination shall be determined by the Appeals and Disciplinary Committee.